What is a Help to Buy equity loan and how does it work?

 If you are considering a Help to Buy remortgage in the near future it will be well worth getting your finances in order now so that they are ready for when you want to arrange a remortgage.

-Which lenders offer Help to Buy loans?
+Which lenders offer Help to Buy equity loan mortgages and remortgages?

 There a range of lenders that offer Help to Buy loans and remortgages with a variety of qualifying criteria, costs and interest rates.
 We always recommend that you seek independent financial advice and so you may want to consider Habito, one of the first online mortgage brokers on the market.
 It offers a full range of mortgage broking services, providing online advice for first-time buyers as well as those remortgaging (including buy-to-let landlords).